alphagov/govuk-design-system/src/patterns/national-insurance-numbers/index.md

 #### If the National Insurance number is not in the correct format and there is an example

 Say ‘Enter a National Insurance number in the correct format’.

+## Accessibility

+Do not ask for a National Insurance number more than once within a single journey, if only one person’s details are needed.

+Make sure users can easily reuse previously entered National Insurance numbers within a single journey, unless doing so would be a major safety or security concern.
+This is to comply with [WCAG 2.2 success criterion 3.3.7 Redundant entry](https://www.w3.org/WAI/WCAG22/Understanding/redundant-entry.html).